-IFRS 9, Amendment-Prepayment Features with Negative Compensation (effective 1 January 2019)
+IFRS 9, Amendments-Prepayment Features with Negative Compensation

-The amendment changes IFRS 9 requirements in order to allow measurement of a financial asset at amortized cost or at FVOCI, depending on the business model, even in the case of prepayment options which could result in the party that triggers the early termination receiving compensation from the other party (negative compensation).
-Therefore, measurement of these financial assets will be regardless of the event or circumstance that caused the early termination of the contract and irrespective of which party pays or receives reasonable compensation for the early termination.
-Applying IFRS 9 before the amendment would probably result in the measurement of these financial assets at FVTPL.
+The amendments in IFRS 9 requirements allow the measurement of a financial asset at amortised cost, or at fair value through other comprehensive income (FVOCI), depending on the business model, even in the case of prepayment options which could result in the party that triggers the early termination, receiving compensation from the other party (negative compensation).
+Therefore, these financial assets can now be measured at amortised cost or at FVOCI, regardless of the event or circumstance that caused the early termination of the contract and irrespective of which party pays or receives reasonable compensation for the early termination.
+Applying IFRS 9 before the amendments would probably result in these financial assets failing the "Solely Payments of Principal and Interest" criterion and thus being measured at FVTPL.

-The amendment also confirms the modification accounting of financial liabilities under IFRS 9.
-In specific, when a financial liability measured at amortized cost is modified without this resulting in derecognition, a gain or loss, calculated as the difference between the original contractual cash flows and the modified cash flows discounted at the original effective interest rate, should be recognized in profit or loss.
+The amendments also confirm the modification accounting of financial liabilities under IFRS 9.
+Specifically, when a financial liability measured at amortised cost is modified without this to result in derecognition, a gain or loss, calculated as the difference between the original contractual cash flows and the modified cash flows discounted at the original effective interest rate, should be recognized in profit or loss.

-The adoption of the amendment is not expected to impact the Company's financial statements.
+The adoption of the amendments had no impact on the entity's financial statements.

-IFRIC 23.
-Uncertainty over Income Tax Treatments (effective 1 January 2019)
+IFRIC 23, Uncertainty over Income Tax Treatments

-The interpretation clarifies the application of the recognition and measurement requirements in IAS 12 'Income Taxes' when there is uncertainty over income tax treatments.
-In such a circumstance, recognition and measurement of current or deferred tax asset or liability according to IAS 12 is based on taxable profit (tax loss), tax bases, unused tax losses and tax credits and tax rates determined applying IFRIC 23.
+The interpretation clarifies the application of the recognition and measurement requirements of IAS 12 'Income Taxes' when there is uncertainty over income tax treatments.
+In such a circumstance, recognition and measurement of current or deferred tax asset or liability according to IAS 12 is based on taxable profit (tax loss), tax bases, unused tax losses and tax credits and tax rates as determined by applying IFRIC 23.

-According to the interpretation, each uncertain tax treatment is considered separately or together as a group, depending on which approach better predicts the resolution of the uncertainty and the entity should assume that a tax authority with the right to examine tax treatments will examine them and will have full knowledge of all relevant information.
+According to the interpretation, each uncertain tax treatment is considered separately or together as a group, depending on which approach better predicts the resolution of the uncertainty.
+The entity also assumes that the taxation authority that will examine these uncertain tax amounts, has a right to examine and has full knowledge of all related information when making those examinations.

-If an entity concludes it is probable that the taxation authority will accept an uncertain tax treatment, it should determine its accounting for income taxes consistently with that tax treatment.
-If it concludes that it is not probable that the treatment will be accepted, the effect of the uncertainty in its income tax accounting should be reflected in the period in which that determination is made, using the method that best predicts the resolution of the uncertainty (ie the most likely amount or the expected value method).
+If an entity concludes that it is probable that the taxation authority will accept an uncertain tax treatment, it will determine its taxable profits, tax bases, tax losses, tax credits and tax rates consistently with that treatment.
+If it concludes that it is not probable that the uncertain tax treatment will be accepted, the effect of the uncertainty in its income tax accounting should be reflected in the period in which that determination is made, using the method that best predicts the resolution of the uncertainty (i.e. the single most likely amount, or the expected value method which follows a probability weighted approach).

-Judgments and estimates made for the recognition and measurement of the effect of uncertain tax treatments should be reassessed whenever circumstances change or new information that affects those judgments arise (eg actions by the tax authority, evidence that it has taken a particular position in connection with a similar item or the expiry of its right to examine a particular tax treatment).
+Judgments and estimates that are made for the recognition and measurement of the effect of the uncertain tax treatments should be reassessed whenever circumstances change or new information that affects those judgments arise (e.g. actions by the tax authority, evidence that it has taken a particular position in connection with a similar item or the expiry of its right to examine a particular tax treatment).

-The adoption of the interpretation is not expected to impact the Company's financial statements.
+The adoption of the interpretation had no impact on the entity's financial statements.